 Protect Yourself from Falling Objects

-Among the many hazards construction workers face on a jobsite is falling objects.
-Every year, the federal Occupational Safety and Health Administration (OSHA) records more than 50,000 "struck by falling object" events in the United States.
-That's one injury from a dropped object every 10 minutes.
+Among the many hazards, construction workers face on a Jobsite are falling objects.
+Every year, the federal Occupational Safety and Health Administration (OSHA) records more than 50,000 “struck by falling object” events in the United States.
+That’s one injury from a dropped object every 10 minutes.

 There are many different scenarios where a falling object tragedy may occur at a building construction site, including: